 A herniated disc is a common cause of back pain, as well as numbness or tingling and radiating pain in your arms and legs.
-The team of pain experts at International Spine Pain & Performance Center, with offices in Washington, D.C., and Arlington, Virginia, can diagnose herniated discs and provide customized treatment to heal your back and relieve your pain.
+The team of pain experts at International Spine Pain & Performance Center, with offices in Washington, D.C., Fairfax, and Arlington, Virginia, can diagnose herniated discs and provide customized treatment to heal your back and relieve your pain.
 Call ISPP Center or schedule an appointment online today.

 You have small spongy discs between each of your vertebrae.
 The discs consist of a gel-like nucleus, surrounded by a rubbery shell.
 These spinal discs cushion your vertebrae, absorb shock, and reduce friction in your spine.

 However, injury and wear over time can create a small tear in the rubbery shell of the disc, which allows the gel interior to bulge out.
 There’s limited space in your spine, and this small bulge can compress the many nerves that run through and out of your spine, leading to pain, numbness, and weakness in your back, arms, and legs.

 Most herniated discs develop in your lumbar spine and cause sciatica symptoms, including pain and numbness that radiates from your lower back down through one or both of your buttocks and legs.
 If your herniated disc is located in your neck or upper back, you may develop similar symptoms in your arms.

 If you have back pain, numbness, or weakness that doesn’t subside after a few days of rest, over-the-counter pain relievers, and the use of hot and cold compresses, you should make an appointment with the team at International Spine Pain & Performance Center for assessment and customized treatments.